ClapeyronThermo/Clapeyron.jl/docs/src/tutorials/bulk_properties.md

 ## Bulk properties of water

-As a simple first step, let us just estimate the volume of water at 298.15 K and 1 bar using PC-SAFT:
+As a simple first step, let us just estimate the volume of water at 298.15 K and 1 bar using PC‑SAFT:

 ```julia
 julia> model = PCSAFT(["water"])